 Bagged meals for students may also be pre-ordered online for pick up on designated days (two days per week).
 These will be pre-assembled 'Grab and Go' breakfast and lunches that are easy to pick up and transport.
 All bagged meals will be available for pick up at a central location, so that parents with children at different schools will not need to go to more than one school to pick up meals.
-These meals are available to all students who are enrolled in Raymond School District, whether they attend on-site or have opted for remote learning.
+These meals are available to all students who are enrolled in fully-remote education in Raymond School District.

 All families are strongly encouraged to complete a free and reduced lunch application.

 Please remember that last year's free or reduced price eligibility is only good through the first month of school.
 Families must reapply each school year.
 It is important to the District and the taxpayers of Raymond that as many families as possible complete a free and reduced lunch application even when meals are provided free of charge to all through a temporary federal or State waiver.

-Precise locations, times and procedures for obtaining school meals will be communicated to all stakeholders through a variety of channels.
+Precise locations, times and procedures for obtaining school meals are communicated to all stakeholders through a variety of channels.